Tag Archives: Jesus

 by Jay Mankus

-Video of the Day: Scene from the 2006 film “Facing the Giants”
+Video of the Day: Clip from the 1981 film “Chariots of Fire”

 Bible Verse of the Day: